netsrotr/pub/README.md

 # pub
-My public place to store ideas, resources, or share and discuss things with others
+Just my public place to store ideas, resources, or share and discuss things with others